jones1008/docker-lampose/README.md

 * [x] Dockerization Tips: put files to git, where it makes sense; add php.ini as configured on live server, correct PHP version as on server, composer.lock used on server, to install exactly those versions, correct composer version, install all required php extensions
 * [x] automate `git submodule update --init --recursive`
 * [x] MERGE_DIR script for IFAA magento 1
-* [ ] npm and composer install in it's own script, not in startup.sh
+* [x] npm and composer install in it's own script, not in startup.sh
-* [ ] dockerize IFAA (Genesis World, ERP, Shop)
+* [x] install-locales and install-xdebug in Dockerfile (https://github.com/mlocati/docker-php-extension-installer#installing-specific-versions-of-an-extension) -> better caching
-* [ ] make npm run serve output available outside of container (bti-brandschutz) -> npm port is not always the same
+* [x] make npm run serve output available outside of container (bti-brandschutz) -> npm port is not always the same
-* [ ] test xdebug on linux and on macOS
+* [x] clone-into.sh documentation
 * [ ] make more configurable in .env files, so docker-compose.yml and Dockerfiles can be exchanged at any time for updates (php extensions, composer version) | config and src directory/files? or automatic update process?
-* [ ] create valid certificate instead of self signed -> letsencrypt?
+* [ ] create valid certificate instead of self signed -> letsencrypt? -> for testing of service worker (bti-brandschutz)
-* [ ] install-locales and install-xdebug in Dockerfile (https://github.com/mlocati/docker-php-extension-installer#installing-specific-versions-of-an-extension)
 * [ ] problem with template-script: if file is in git and other changes are made on that file, it needs to be edited in the template too
-* [ ] git submodule update error nicht anzeigen, wenn uncommittete Änderung stört
+* [ ] git submodule update error nicht anzeigen, wenn uncommittete Änderung stört (bti-brandschutz?)
+* [ ] test xdebug on linux (Marius or Timo) and on macOS (???)
+* [ ] dockerize IFAA (Genesis World, ERP, Shop) (-> clone-into.sh: support for ftp and git with authentication)
+* [ ] updaten: gkm-auftragsverwaltung, bti-brandschutz